Aliases for RNF216 Gene

 GeneCards Summary for RNF216 Gene

 RNF216 (Ring Finger Protein 216) is a Protein Coding gene.
 Diseases associated with RNF216 include Gordon Holmes Syndrome and Hypogonadotropism.
-Among its related pathways are Innate Immune System and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
+Among its related pathways are Toll-like Receptor Signaling Pathway and Gastric Cancer Network 1.
 Gene Ontology (GO) annotations related to this gene include ligase activity.
+An important paralog of this gene is RBCK1.

 Isoform 1 acts as an E3 ubiquitin ligase, which accepts ubiquitin from specific E2 ubiquitin-conjugating enzymes, and then transfers it to substrates promoting their degradation by the proteasome.
 Promotes degradation of TRAF3, TLR4 and TLR9.
 Contributes to the regulation of antiviral responses.
 Down-regulates activation of NF-kappa-B, IRF3 activation and IFNB production.
 Isoform 3 inhibits TNF and IL-1 mediated activation of NF-kappa-B. Promotes TNF and RIP mediated apoptosis.